brainstormforce/sureforms-public/README.md

 SureForms is packed with features that will help you create forms fast and save time.
 Below are some of the top features it offers:

-#### Native Gutenberg Integration
+#### Native WordPress

-SureForms leverages the power of Gutenberg, WordPress's native block editor, as its foundation.
+SureForms leverages the power of WordPress's native block editor, as its foundation.
 This integration provides a seamless and intuitive form-building experience for users familiar with the WordPress ecosystem.
-By utilizing Gutenberg's drag-and-drop interface, SureForms eliminates the need to learn a separate form builder, saving time and simplifying the form creation process.
+By utilizing drag-and-drop interface, SureForms eliminates the need to learn a separate form builder, saving time and simplifying the form creation process.

 #### Stunning Out-of-the-Box Form Templates

 SureForms prioritizes aesthetics and user experience by offering modern and visually appealing form templates.
 Users can create stunning forms without relying on their theme or writing custom CSS.
 Our pre-made templates ensure that forms look amazing from the start, providing a polished and professional appearance that captivates users.

 #### Here are a few of the templates:

  - Contact Form
  - Feedback / Survey Form
  - Event RSVP Form
  - Job Application
  - Newsletter Form
  - Support Form